So that your own heart

 - It is a loving look at the Real.
 Self-awareness is simply the Heart’s Stillness, unbroken by any thought.

-- Self-Enquiry is not a sedative.
+- Self-Inquiry is not a sedative.
 In this fire, everything is burned—even old ideas and beliefs about what spirituality would be, moral clichés, essentially any mental rationalization, a burning of idols and altars for the mind.
 This is the Dark Night of the Spirit that St. John of the Cross was speaking about.